 RFKHS will continue to provide before school, afterschool, Saturday and/or evening Interventions for students who are struggling.
-This includes sessions for tutorials, credit recovery and behavior intervention to accommodate student needs.
+This includes sessions for tutorials, credit recovery and behavior intervention to accommodate student needs and improve graduation rates and suspension rates of English learners, foster youth, students with disabilities, and economically disadvantaged pupils.